webobite/custom-data-query-agent/mcp-agent-typescript/README.md

    npm start
    ```

-2. **Enter your natural language queries** at the prompt.
+3. **Enter your natural language queries** at the prompt.
 For example:
    ```
    > Show me all employees in Engineering
-   > Find people with more than 20 project hours
+   > Find people with more than 100 project hours
-   > List all active employees in Sales
+   > List all employees in Marketing
-   > Show the top 5 employees by project hours
+   > Show employees with project hours between 50 and 150
-   > Find people who joined after 2023 with more than 30 project hours
    ```

-3. **Useful commands**:
+4. **Useful commands**:
    - `help` - Show help information
    - `exit` - Quit the application